LSSTDESC/CCL/readthedocs/source/dev_guidelines.rst

 Flag Overuse
 ------------
-In functional languages (such as C) it is common to use boolean flags for type control.
+In functional languages (such as C) it is common to use (boolean) flags for type control.
 This is hardly ever the case with object-oriented languages, and must be avoided.

 .. code-block:: python

     # DON'T
     class HaloProfile:
-        _is_number_counts = False
+        _is_Pressure = False

-    class HaloProfileHOD(HaloProfile):
+    class HaloProfilePressureGNFW(HaloProfile):
-        _is_number_counts = True
+        _is_Pressure = True

-    class SatelliteShearHOD(HaloProfileHOD):
-        _is_number_counts = False
+    # type-checking
+    HaloProfilePressureGNFW()._is_Pressure

     # DO
     class HaloProfile: ...

-    class HOD(HaloProfile):
-        """Implementation of the most generic HOD model."""

-    class NumberCounts(HaloProfile): ...

-    class HaloProfileHOD(HOD, NumberCounts): ...
+    class HaloProfilePressure(HaloProfile): ...

-    class SatelliteShearHOD(HOD): ...
+    class HaloProfilePressureGNFW(HaloProfilePressure): ...

+    # type-checking
+    isinstance(HaloProfilePressureGNFW(), HaloProfilePressure)

 Flags can almost always be refactored with inheritance and/or composition.
 If you find that you have to use them, this is a hint that your inheritance structure is flawed.
 Type checks ought to use :func:`isinstance` instead of accessing internal object attributes/properties.

+In general, only use flags for dynamic attributes.
+Attributes which represent fixed constants for objects should not be flags.

 Early Returns